Tips For Keeping Geese Away From Your Commercial Facility

-People like to see birds, maybe even take pictures when the goslings are following the adult geese around.
+People like to see local birds, maybe even take pictures when the goslings are following the adult geese around.
 While this can be cute to watch, if someone gets too close, geese are territorial and may go after the person, especially when they are nesting or have goslings nearby.
 They have been known to charge people who get too close.

 But who doesn’t like to feed wildlife?
 Even though people mean well, there are concerns people don’t always consider.
 When onlookers feed geese, the food is most likely landing in the same place where the geese defecate.
 This is not healthy, especially since large concentrations of waterfowl can facilitate the spread of disease.
 Another concern is that aggressive geese may also chase a person down with the intent to steal the food.